codersupreme99101/Volvo-Automated-Microcontrollers/README.md

 Run boot.py only

-Refer to _ for Magtag 2.9" related specific code
+Refer to https://github.com/codersupreme99101/Magtag_Volvo for Magtag 2.9" related specific code (bitmap file conversion and display, with button toggles)